Artist Statement: About Segmentation Series

-Form becomes a site of inquiry within the work.
-Rather than selecting forms arbitrarily, the work engages geometry as a way of thinking through perception, structure, and difference.
-The cube and the cuboid are understood not as fixed or opposing conditions, but as positions within a continuum.
+Geometry becomes a way of thinking through perception, structure, and difference.
+The cube and the cuboid are not fixed or opposing conditions but positions within a continuum.
 Subtle differences in proportion or angle may be measurable but not immediately perceptible, allowing variation to exist without being clearly recognized.
-These subtle shifts echo differences that exist between individuals—present, yet not always perceived.
-In this sense, form becomes a way of examining how we perceive and evaluate others—where distinctions may exist, but remain unseen even as judgments are formed.
-What appears resolved is not fully knowable; what is visible is only ever a fragment of a larger whole.
+Such differences echo those between individuals—present, yet not always perceived; distinctions remain unseen even as judgments are formed.
+An almost-cube is more interesting than a perfect one.

-Form becomes a site of inquiry within the work.
-Rather than selecting forms arbitrarily, the work engages geometry as a way of thinking through perception, structure, and difference.
-The cube and the cuboid are understood not as fixed or opposing conditions, but as positions within a continuum.
+Geometry becomes a way of thinking through perception, structure, and difference.
+The cube and the cuboid are not fixed or opposing conditions but positions within a continuum.
 Subtle differences in proportion or angle may be measurable but not immediately perceptible, allowing variation to exist without being clearly recognized.
-These subtle shifts echo differences that exist between individuals—present, yet not always perceived.
-In this sense, form becomes a way of examining how we perceive and evaluate others—where distinctions may exist, but remain unseen even as judgments are formed.
-What appears resolved is not fully knowable; what is visible is only ever a fragment of a larger whole.
+Such differences echo those between individuals—present, yet not always perceived; distinctions remain unseen even as judgments are formed.
+An almost-cube is more interesting than a perfect one.

 "Jiyong Lee has balanced this skill with a rigorous conceptual development.
 To me, this is what makes his work superior."